 Join a Study

-There is a lot of research within the medical community which seeks to better understand, detect, prevent, and/or treat schizophrenia.
+There’s a lot of research within the medical community to better understand, detect, prevent, and treat schizophrenia.
 Through clinical studies, new medication, surgical procedures, and therapies are under development to help future generations.

 If you will like to play a role in the progress of mental health, you can join a study.
 Research of the NIH is performed in Bethesda, Maryland at the NIH Clinical Center.
 After applying, you’ll receive a phone interview.
 If accepted, you will have to make an appointment and meet up with one of their clinicians.